zimolzak/psci-resource-proposal/README.md

 ## Self-Assessment

-Each DISCovery site will determine its priorities and how e-triggers could be employed to have the most impact.
+This section will guide an implementing site to determine its priorities and how e-triggers could be employed to have the most impact.
 The *Measure Dx Checklist* will provide a framework for this step.[^measure] Sites will select one or more measurement strategies, and they will ensure that